 Application of the L.I.F.E.
 Framework

 I applied the L.I.F.E. framework throughout my deployment with Leap Pediatric and Adolescent Care, particularly focusing on Family-Professional Partnerships and Interdisciplinary Collaboration.
 The multilingual needs assessment survey, resource list, and May newsletter reflected the leadership competencies of Communication, Team Building, and Working with Communities and Systems.
-By collaborating with translators, local organizations, and families, I prioritized culturally sensitive and equitable approaches to supporting family well-being.
+By collaborating with translators, local organizations, and families, I prioritized community-specific approaches to supporting family well-being.
 Engaging with families through surveys and community conversations allowed me to understand their strengths and preferences while tailoring resources to their needs.
 Meeting with organizations like the Hallie Q. Brown Community Center highlighted the value of interdisciplinary teamwork and respectful communication.
-These efforts demonstrated how family voices and professional collaboration can create meaningful, inclusive solutions for better community health.
+These efforts demonstrated how family voices and professional collaboration can create meaningful solutions for better community health.

 BIO

-Katya will be graduating from the UMN MCH program in May 2025 with a minor in Epidemiology.
+Katya will be graduating from the UMN MCH program in May 2025.
 Katya received her BS in Family Social Science from the University of Minnesota, Twin Cities.
 She is currently working with the Minnesota Department of Health’s Oral Health Program, focusing on communications, planning community oral health education events, and distributing educational materials to local organizations.
-In her spare time, she enjoys biking, painting, cooking, and spending time with her dog and two cats.
-After graduation, she plans to continue advocating for equitable resources and improving the health and well-being of families across Minnesota.

 Interested in learning more about getting a degree in MCH?
 Visit our MCH Program page for more information.